Universal-Team/Relaunch/README.md

 <h3 align= "center">Credits</h3>
 </p>

-[nocash](http://problemkaputt.de):, Unlaunch, which this app is a lookalike to, and the font, which is taken from Unlaunch.
+[nocash](http://problemkaputt.de): [Unlaunch](http://problemkaputt.de/unlaunch.htm), which this app is a lookalike to, and the font, which is taken from Unlaunch.

 [RocketRobz](https://github.com/RocketRobz): [GodMode9i](https://github.com/RocketRobz/GodMode9i), the base of the Relaunch Menu.